SmartToolFactory/SAF-and-Scoped-Storage-Tutorials/README.md

 ## ⚠️ Under Construction
-This is an old tutorial i created back in 2017 which i used Java and AsyncTask and old EXIF code for retreiving and storing files and data.
-I intend to update soon to be compitable with Android R+ scoped storage
+This is an old tutorial i created back in 2017.
+Written with Java, used AsyncTask and old EXIF code for retreiving and storing files and data.
+I intend to update soon to be compitable with Android R+ and Scoped Storage, change language to Kotlin and use Coroutines flow instead of AsycTask.